chipmuenk/modular_synths/README.md

 # modular_synths
 Information, schematics and software for modular synths

-The idea behind this repo is to collect ideas and links concerning analog modular synths, MIDI modules and maybe FPGA developments.
+The idea behind this repo is to collect ideas and links concerning electronic music gear using analog modular synths, MIDI modules and maybe FPGAs.
 And of course to develop own designs.

 ## General
+* [Kevins Simple DIY Electro Music Projects](https://diyelectromusic.wordpress.com) and his [Youtube Channel](https://www.youtube.com/c/SimpleDIYElectroMusicProjects) provide tons of information on music electronics, especially for Arduino and RPi Pico.

-Bamanya Brian from Uganda is a true DIY synth guy, on his [Afrorack Youtube channel](https://www.youtube.com/channel/UCPfBqZQ2P8NqY7puxYzirtw) he shows what he calls [Africa's first home made modular synth](https://youtube.com/watch?v=ov2sEfUv1XY), what it's like to [how to make cheap synth modules](https://youtube.com/watch?v=eELTtd9Bv-k) and demonstrates [some African rhythms on modular synth](https://youtube.com/watch?v=RhWh21uvUZo).
+* **Bamanya Brian** from Uganda is a true DIY synth guy, on his [Afrorack Youtube channel](https://www.youtube.com/channel/UCPfBqZQ2P8NqY7puxYzirtw) he shows what he calls [Africa's first home made modular synth](https://youtube.com/watch?v=ov2sEfUv1XY), what it's like to [how to make cheap synth modules](https://youtube.com/watch?v=eELTtd9Bv-k) and demonstrates [some African rhythms on modular synth](https://youtube.com/watch?v=RhWh21uvUZo).
 He also shows [how to make a MIDI to CV converter for 5$](https://youtube.com/watch?v=UYeJiPWZZNQ).
+*  [**Raymond Schouten**](www.rs-elc.nl) has some very reduced but interesting projects for mixed analog / Arduino synthesizers.

 ## Analog Hardware